scality/Zenko/docs/docsource/Operation-Architecture/Orbit_UI/Location_Management/Adding_a_Storage_Location.rst

    If the Bucket Match option is set, buckets in the target location cannot be used as a CRR destination.
-Zenko requires the bucket identifier to manage the namespace for CRR.
+Zenko requires the bucket identifier in order to manage the namespace for CRR.

 Server-Side Encryption
 ~~~~~~~~~~~~~~~~~~~~~~